This document can be viewed properly only in modern browsers with good support for CSS2 and the full HTML character set.

 Introduction

-Matrices are used to represent linear transformations; these representations are useful in studying the effect of quaternion multiplication as a linear transformation.
+Matrices can represent linear transformations; these representations are useful in studying the effect of quaternion multiplication as a linear transformation.

-The modelling process is not obvious however, and furthermore, does not seem to extend to the octonions.
+The modeling process is not obvious, however, and furthermore, does not seem to extend to the octonions.

 The complex numbers as matrices